 To maintain the quality of Library Carpentry workshops, at least one of the Instructors teaching must be a Carpentries-certified instructor.
 For more about Carpentries instructors, see the Carpentries section on instructors.

 A Library Carpentry lesson is a set of training materials that can be used to run hands-on training or as self-directed learning.
-Each lesson comprises 3-4 sections, is interactive, works across Windows, Mac OS X, and Linux operating systems (with all setup instructions included) and has a combination of follow-the-leader sections and exercises that map to library practices and workflows.
+Each lesson comprises several episodes, is interactive, works across Windows, macOS, and Linux operating systems (with all setup instructions included) and has a combination of follow-the-leader sections and exercises that map to library practices and workflows.
 Lessons introduce software and data concepts relevant to people working in library- and information-related roles and are based on open source software.
 Data used in exercises is library-related, e.g. bibliographic data.

 Who is an instructor?